Ella Blumenthal: Early life

 Citizens, Jews awaken from your lethargy, stand up to fight.
 Do not believe that they are sending us to labour camps.
 It is a vicious lie.
 Our brothers and sisters are being brutally murdered in the death camp Treblinka.
 Brothers, prepare to defend yourselves.
 Those who are not fit for fighting should go underground and hide in cellars and bunkers.
 Turn every building into a fortress.
 We have no right to occupy the surface of the earth, because we are condemned to death.

-During her time in the Ghetto, Blumenthals family members kept being taken and put onto transports to concentration and death camps.
+During her time in the Ghetto, Blumenthal's family members kept being taken and put onto transports to concentration and death camps.
 By the time of the Warsaw Ghetto Uprising, Blumenthal had only two family members left, her father and her eldest niece, Roma Rothstein.
 From 19 April to 16 May 1943, Blumenthal helped to participate in the Warsaw Ghetto uprising.
 After the uprising failed, she and the remaining Jews were transported to the Majdanek and Treblinka death camps.